ironclad logo

 A clickwrap agreement is an online acceptance that users interact with by affirmatively checking a box or clicking a button that says “I agree.”
 This is a true click-to-accept contract because it requires an affirmative act specifically related to the contract.
 It serves no dual purpose like a sign-in-wrap, as it is only for the purpose of accepting the online agreement.

-Clickwrap agreements are more prevalent in B2C business where companies sell products and services exclusively online.
-However, they are increasingly common in the B2B marketplace because of their ease of use and high rate of enforceability.
+Clickwrap agreements are more prevalent in business-to-consumer sales where companies sell products and services exclusively online.
+However, they are increasingly common in the business-to-business marketplace because of their ease of use and high rate of enforceability.
 Clickwrap agreements have maintained the highest success rate in court.
 In 2020, clickwrap agreements had a 70% success rate, compared to 64% for sign-in-wrap, and 14% for browsewrap agreements.
-This makes clickwrap agreements the best click-to-accept method for your business.
+When you’re choosing a click-to-accept method, that track record matters.

 Creating an enforceable click-to-accept agreement